Kannon Station

 Kannon Station (観音駅, Kannon-eki) is a railway station on the privately operated Chōshi Electric Railway Line in Chōshi, Chiba, Japan.

 Lines

 Kannon Station is served by the 6.4 km Chōshi Electric Railway Line from Chōshi to Tokawa.
-It is between Nakanochō and Moto-Chōshi stations, and is one kilometer from Chōshi Station.
+It is between Nakanochō and Moto-Chōshi stations and is one kilometer from Chōshi Station.

 Station layout

 The station consists of one side platform serving a single track.
 The station building was rebuilt in December 1991 to resemble a Swiss mountain railway station.
-The station is staffed, and, until March 2017, included a shop which baked taiyaki cakes.
+The station is staffed, and, until March 2017, included a shop that baked taiyaki cakes.

 History

 Kannon Station first opened in December 1913 as a station on the Chōshi Sightseeing Railway (銚子遊覧鉄道, Chōshi Yūran Tetsudō), which operated a distance of 5.9 km between Chōshi and Inuboh.
 The railway closed in November 1917, but was reopened on 5 July 1923 as the Chōshi Railway.
 In 1925, the station was moved to its current location, further away from Nakanochō Station.

 The taiyaki cake shop inside the station was scheduled to close at the end of March 2017, over 40 years after it opened in 1976.